judycodes/myHero/readme.md

 - Json Web Token

 ### User Stories
-1. New user can create an account and enter the homepage to access MHA features.
+[1] New user can create an account and enter the homepage to access MHA features.
     - New user inputs username, email, and password.
 A token is returned and associated with the new user.
 With the token, new user gains access to the website.
     - If parameters are unfulfilled or an error, an alert appears informing the user and the user can return to the landing page to complete the account registration process.
 If an error occurs in the signup process, the user is not redirected to the homepage.

-2. Returning user can log in with his/her username and password in order to enter the homepage to access MHA features.
+[2] Returning user can log in with his/her username and password in order to enter the homepage to access MHA features.
     - Returning user logs in with username and password.
 A token is returned associated with the returning user.
     - If an error occurs with the login process, the user is informed and can try logging in again.
 If an error occurs in the login process, the user is not redirected to the homepage.

-3. A logged in user is able to create a user profile associated with his/her account.
+[3] A logged in user is able to create a user profile associated with his/her account.
 The user can input mobile and secondary email information for display in the user profile page.
 The primary email address and username entered when signing up for an account should already be on display on the user profile page.
     - Logged in user must provide secondary email address and mobile number for a user profile to be created.
 If those fields are not given, an alert will occur.

+[4] A logged in user is able to create comments and posts associated with his/her account in order to communicate with other users and express his/her thoughts on My Hero Academia.
+    - Logged in user must provide content in all input fields for post/ comment forms in order to submit a comment or post.
+If those fields are not entered, an alert will occur.
+    - Logged in user will be allowed to delete only his/her own comments or posts.